-- be aware of their organisation's policy on the giving and receiving of gifts - ensure that gifts received or given in situations which may be misconstrued are declared - generally, only give gifts to an individual young person as part of an agreed reward system - where giving gifts other than as above, ensure that these are of insignificant value - ensure that all selection processes
+- be aware of their organisation's policy on the giving and receiving of gifts - ensure that gifts received or given in situations which may be misconstrued are declared - generally, only give gifts to an individual young person as part of an agreed reward system - where giving gifts other than as above, ensure that these are of insignificant value - ensure that all selection processes which concern children and young people are fair and that wherever practicable these are undertaken and agreed by more than one member of staff activities or privileges to avoid perceptions of favouritism or unfairness.
+Methods and criteria for selection should always be transparent and subject to scrutiny.

-16 This includes any home or domestic settings used or frequented by the adult Staff Policy: Safe Working Practice
+16 This includes any home or domestic settings used or frequented by the adult